manuel-morales-a/manuel-morales-a.github.io/README.md

 ## Publications

 - **2025 (forthcoming)**
-  **A Statistical Analysis of Scientific Metrics in High Energy, Cosmology, and Astroparticle Physics in Latin America**, in collaboration with (authors in alphabetical order, convention in high energy physics) F. Quevedo, M. Ramos-Hamud, D. Restrepo.
+  **A Statistical Analysis of Scientific Metrics in High Energy, Cosmology, and Astroparticle Physics in Latin America**, in collaboration with (authors in alphabetical order, convention in high energy physics) F. Quevedo, M. Ramos-Hamud, and D. Restrepo.

 - **2024**
   **Symbolic regression for precision LHC physics**, in collaboration with (authors in alphabetical order, convention in high energy physics) J. Bendavid, D. Conde, M. Ubiali, and V. Sanz.